 Upon termination under this Section 4.2.c, Owner shall be paid any amounts owed by Operator as of the date of termination; however, Operator will be relieved of all other obligations under this Agreement.

-5. Representations and Warranties.

-5.1 Operator.
-Operator represents and warrants to Owner that it is a corporation duly organized under the laws of the State of Delaware and that it has full corporate power and authority to enter into and perform this Agreement and that it is not a party to any agreement which conflicts with the terms of this Agreement.

-5.2 Owner.
-Owner represents and warrants to Operator that it is a ___________, duly organized, validly existing and in good standing under the laws of the State of ________.
-Owner has full power and authority to enter into and perform this Agreement and it is not a party to, nor is the Property subject to, any agreements, easements, or encumbrances which conflict with the terms of this Agreement.

-5.3 Disclaimer of Warranties.
+5. Disclaimer of Warranties.
 OPERATOR MAKES NO WARRANTIES OR REPRESENTATIONS TO OWNER OR ANY RESIDENTS, EXPRESS OR IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, EXCEPT, AS TO OWNER, AS EXPRESSLY PROVIDED IN THIS AGREEMENT OR, AS TO A RESIDENT, AS SET FORTH EXPRESSLY IN THE APPLICABLE SERVICE AGREEMENT BETWEEN OPERATOR AND THE RESIDENT.

 6. Binding Effect; Assignability.
 This Agreement shall be binding on and shall inure to the benefit of the parties hereto and their respective successors and assigns.
 Other than as expressly provided in this Agreement, there are no third party beneficiaries of this Agreement.
 This Agreement may only be assigned by Owner if such assignment is contemporaneous with and part of a sale of the Property to a purchaser of the Property.
 Owner must provide at least thirty (30) days' prior written notice to Operator concerning such proposed assignment, with such notice to include at least the following: Property address; Owner name, address and phone number; Assignee Owner (purchaser) name, address and phone number; date of the proposed assignment; and a copy of that document proposing to or actually assigning this Agreement.
 Such assignment shall be valid and binding on Operator only if the notice required by this provision is timely given and Assignee Owner lawfully binds itself in writing to Operator that it assumes all rights and obligations of Owner under this Agreement without reservation or condition.
 Upon such valid assignment, notice, and binding assumption of obligations by Assignee Owner, Owner shall be released from any further obligations or liabilities hereunder.
 Upon the giving of thirty (30) days prior written notice, Operator may assign this Agreement at any time without the consent of Owner or any Resident.

-7. Fees to Owner.
-In the case of Individual Rate services, Operator shall pay to Owner a percentage of the revenues received by the Operator from Residents during the term of this Agreement and any renewals (the "Owner Incentive Fees") for any of Operator's Service(s) for which Owner provides exclusive easement rights and exclusive marketing, which shall be calculated and paid as contemplated in Section 1.2.a hereinabove and as provided in Exhibit "C".
-Operator shall also be permitted, but not required, to make incentive payments directly to leasing personnel at the Property of Operator's selection in order to reward the efforts of such leasing personnel in securing signed, valid and enforceable service orders from Residents.

-8. Confidentiality.
+7. Confidentiality.
 Each party acknowledges that information which may be provided to it by the other party in connection with this Agreement may involve